igvteam/igv-docs/igv-docs/docs/UserGuide/reference_genome.md

 #### Full reference genome

-To automatically load gene annotations, as well as an optional cytoband file, along with the genome sequence, you can create and load a genome JSON file, which described in the [File Formats: Genomes](../FileFormats/Genomes/#igv-reference-genome-json) section.
+To automatically load gene annotations, as well as an optional cytoband file, along with the genome sequence, you can create and load a genome JSON file, which is described in the [File Formats: Genomes](../FileFormats/Genomes/#igv-reference-genome-json) section.

 # Removing a genome from the menu
 When you have loaded a reference genome, it will remain in the genome dropdown menu unless you remove it.
 IGV uses the folder ```<userhome>/igv/genomes``` to store information about the genomes in the menu.